raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 - A Raspberry Pi
 - A Raspberry Pi Oracle Weather Station kit
 _OR_
-- An equivalent set or sub-set of sensors.
-For example you could use a Sense HAT, or a [Pimoroni Enviro pHAT](https://shop.pimoroni.com/products/enviro-phat){:target="_blank"} which you can connect to the Pi
+- An equivalent set or sub-set of sensors you can connect to the Pi, for example a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/) or a [Pimoroni Enviro pHAT](https://shop.pimoroni.com/products/enviro-phat){:target="_blank"}

 ### Software

 - The latest version of Raspbian
-- Python3
+- Python 3

     ```bash
     sudo apt-get install python3

     ```
-- The Python `requests` library.
-It can be installed by opening a terminal window and typing:
+- The Python requests library, which can be installed by opening a terminal window and typing:

     ```bash
     sudo pip3 install requests